 Since raising meat will start out slow and eventually grow and build on itself, I am still eating meat from the grocery store.
 Ideally I would be eating meat from local farmers.
 But here is where I forgive myself, knowing that I am making a change, one deep enough to directly influence the lives of my children and how they interact with the Earth.

 Sustainability asks me to listen, to forgive, and to take action in new directions that meet my needs, and in ways that are in a reciprocal relationship with the Earth.
-Soon, I will not only be trying rabbit meat, but I will be fertilizing my garden with rabbit manuer.
-Growing produce and flowers will feed the bees who in turn feed us through pollination.
+Soon, I will not only be trying rabbit meat for the first time, but I will be fertilizing my garden with rabbit manure.
+Growing healthy produce and flowers will feed the bees who in turn feed us through pollination.
 Everything is connected and I only hope to be useful rather than harmful.

 Asking, listening, forgiving, and enacting all keep me feeling connected to the Earth in a meaningful and sustainable way.
 I will keep you posted on how the rabbit meat turns out.